jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 Given these regulatory requirements and testing constraints, a comprehensive understanding of the physical properties and behavior of hydrogen became essential for successful #gls("swith") development and certification.
 @chap_2_0 provided an overview of hydrogen's fundamental properties that underpin its potential as an aviation fuel.
 Furthermore, the examined properties demonstrated hydrogen's predominantly positive characteristics as an energy carrier.
-One notable hurdle, however, was hydrogen's invisibility to the human eye due to its small molecular size, which presents specific detection and measurement requirements.
+One notable hurdle, however, was hydrogen's invisibility to the human eye, due to its small molecular size, which presents specific detection and measurement requirements.
 The analysis of hydrogen's theoretical gravimetric energy density in relation to its practical energy density in real-world storage systems highlighted opportunities as well as challenges in its implementation as a fuel source.
 The analytical functions introduced for calculating hydrogen mass from density and volume across various pressure and temperature ranges deepen this understanding.
 By accounting for real gas behavior, these functions support the modeling and simulation of hydrogen storage in applications such as #glspl("swith").